matthiaszeller/VAD-0D-DNN/README.md

     * This will create plots and format the result table
     * You can repeat all steps and set `SIMULATION_LVAD = False` in [Simulation_script/setup.py](Simulation_script/setup.py)
       to have a dataset without an assist device, the notebook will make plots to compare the two.

+### Generate several datasets

+The workflow described above works when we need to generate a single data set.
+However, generating several datasets sequentially is pretty time consuming.
+The solution is to run time-consuming steps in parallel.

+For instance, step 3 is the most time-consuming step.
+Say that you want to generate datasets with different pump speed levels: 4000, 5000, 6000 RPM.
+You have to perform the
+following:

+a.
+Modify the pump speed in `Mathcard.mo` to 4000 RPM

+b.
+Run steps 1-3

+c.
+Repeat (a) and (b), but set RPM to 5000 and 6000

+But one has to **be very careful once step 13 is reached**: the generation of the DNN test dataset will be based on the current `Mathcard.mo` file, in which the RPM level has the value that was set in (c) at last.

+To overcome this issue, at step 13, do not forget to re-modify `Mathcard.mo` with the RPM level that corresponds to the current data set for which you are generating the DNN test dataset.

 ## Data flow